-The news that Nissan isn’t bringing production of the X-Trail SUV to the UK isn’t surprising.
+The news that Honda is to close its Swindon factory and that Nissan isn’t bringing production of the X-Trail SUV to the UK isn’t surprising.
 It’s as predictable as it is sad.
 The UK has to face facts and accept that the ‘business model’ that underpins the presence of Honda, Nissan and Toyota in the UK is in the process of being destroyed.

 That’s in part down to our own Brexit decision which (even if a deal avoids the imposition of WTO tariffs (10%) on car exports to the EU) would still make the UK a poor place to build cars destined for the EU market due to issues such as ‘Rules of Origin’ (which risk preventing the export of such cars to third countries under the EU’s existing Free Trade Agreements (FTAs) as they would not qualify as ‘EU manufactured’).